Jacob-yen/LEMON/README.md

 1:  The first 5 models are trained using existing repositories while the last 7 models in ImageNet are obtained directly using the API provided by Keras.

-2: We sampled 1500 images from ImageNet and you can also sample your own images from the [ImageNet validation dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).
+2: We sampled 1500 images from ImageNet and you could obtain them from `sampled_imagenet-1500.npz`.
+You can also sample your own images from the [ImageNet validation dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).

 3: Keras applications tutorial can be found in: https://keras.io/api/applications/

 4: All model files and two regression dataset and ImageNet dataset we sampled can be access in [OneDrive](https://1drv.ms/u/s!Aj6dGBsJFcs0jnXVUfAtsEjdUW_T?e=ezo32C)

+**NOTE**: LEMON use 6 dataset, and 3 of them could be directly obtained from their homepages  ( [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html),  [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), [MNIST](http://yann.lecun.com/exdb/mnist/) ) or accessed by [Keras API](https://keras.io/api/datasets/).
+We only upload the ImageNet dataset sampled by LEMON and two datasets collected from  GitHub.

+In `dataset.zip`, there are 3 files:

+> sinewave.csv: dataset of LSTM-1
+> DIS.csv : dataset of LSTM-2
+> sampled_imagenet-1500.npz:  dataset  samples by LEMON from  ImageNet

+In `origin_model.zip`, there are 12 models used in LEMON.

 ### Libraries